-2020-2021 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2017-2018 School Year English 4 Credits English Language Arts (ELA)
+2020-2021 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2017-2018 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment cou

-ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
-Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
-Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
-On-Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements:
+English 4 Credits English Language Arts (ELA)

+LEAT, II, III, IV LEATIONOIS, AI, AICE & Dudi Enrollinent cot ırcec

+may satisfy this requirement.
+11 303

+Mathematics 4 Credits in Mathematics

+1 Credit in Algebra I

+1 Credit in Geometry

+Industry certifications that lead to college credit may subst ituto

+for up to 2 math credits (except for Algebra I and Geometry)

+Science 3 Credits in Science !

+(1 Credit in Biology, 2 of which must have a labora tory

+component) itoi y

+Social Studies 3 Credits in Social Studies

+1 Credit in World History

+1 Credit in U.S. History

+.5 Credit in U.S. Government

+· .5 Credit in Economics with Financial Literacy Not required for graduation.
+Minimum 2 years of the same

+language for admission into most universities.

+Fine & Performing Arts,

+Speech/Debate, or 1 Credit in Fine and Performing Arts, Speech/Debate or

+Practical Arts Practical Arts , 01

+Physical Education 1 Credit in Physical Education to include integration of Hea lth

+Electives 8 Credits

+TOTAL 24 Credits

+Students must earn a passing score on the Grade 10 ELA

+State Assessments assessment (or ACT/SAT

+concordant score)

+Student must earn a passing score on the Algebra I EO C or

+Geometry EOC or comparative math score on

+P.E.R.T.

+On-Line Course Requires a full course to be completed

+· · · · · · · · · · · · · · · · · · ·

+Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted)

+Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option

+oma

-Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course beginning 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
-ACCEL Program (18 credits minimum) Meet all requirements for a standard high school diploma with the following exceptions: Physical Education is not required Online courses not required 3 elective credits only
+Cabalay Designation Fare 1 Condition Alcohor II are as a small price are as a second Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course beginning 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma with (18 credits minimum) the following exceptions: Physical Education is not required Online courses not required 3 elective credits only